Jane Eyre: A 'boldly theatrical' stage adaptation of Bronte’s classic

 What they don’t like

-The length of the production means that the show "suffers from an occasional loss of energy in the pacing", Gardner says.
+The length of the production means the show "suffers from an occasional loss of energy in the pacing", Gardner says.